On Lagrangian fibrations by Jacobians I: The proof of Theorem 8

 We can now complete the proof of Theorem~\ref{main}.

-\begin{prf} We saw that each curve $C_t$ maps isomorphically to its image in $S$, so that $S$ contains an $n$-dimensional linear system of genus $n$ curves.
-Thus $S$ cannot be an abelian surface, and $S$ must be a K3 surface.
-Therefore $\mathcal{C}\rightarrow\P^n$ is a complete linear system of genus $n$ curves on a K3 surface $S$.
-This shows that $X=\overline{\mathrm{Pic}}^1(\mathcal{C}/\P^n)$ is the Beauville-Mukai integrable system. \end{prf}
+\begin{prf} By Corollary~\ref{linearsystem}, each curve $Y_t$ maps isomorphically to its image in $S$, so that $S$ contains an $n$-dimensional linear system of genus $n$ curves.
+Thus $S$ cannot be an abelian surface, and must be a K3 surface.
+Therefore $Y\rightarrow\P^n$ is a complete linear system of genus $n$ curves on a K3 surface $S$.
+This shows that $X=\overline{J}^d(Y/\P^n)$ is a Beauville-Mukai integrable system. \end{prf}